chialab/quantum/docs/guide/features.md

 ## Named slots

-Quantum supports named slots, which can be used to define the correct render position of a child element.
+Quantum supports named slots.
+Named slots can be used to define the correct render position of a child element.

 ```tsx
 <my-button>